 where a lead sheet segment is a short fragment of music with no contextual changes.
 A typical jazz lead sheet can be coarsely broken into segments at the boundaries of chord changes, but it may also be segmented more finely around metrical features.

-For more information on this model, see the following preprint on ResearchGate:
+For more information on this model, see the following preprint on ResearchGate and its associated powerpoint:

 The Haskell implementation is available as an installable library called Jazzkell.

 You can install the library from Hackage if you have Haskell Platform by using the “cabal install Jazzkell” command.
 The package depends on Euterpea, which will be installed automatically.
 To see how to use the framework, take a look at the various lhs files in the examples folder.

 While the Haskell implementation is purely focused on computer generated music, the Python implementation is intended for human-computer improvisation.
 The human and computer soloists can trade short melodies over a lead sheet while accompanied by multiple other computer musicians.
 We have looked at three styles with this framework: slow jazz with a walking bass, bossa nova, and bebop with a walking bass.
 The computer listens to the human’s solos, analyzes them, and attempt to incorporate features from it into its own response.